FastMoq

 Optional providers

-Optional providers are not available until you add their package and register them.
+Optional providers are not available until you add their package.

 Example package reference for NSubstitute: